vincedarley/cewe-layout/README.md

 - **[Tree Builder](cewe_layout/algorithms/tree_builder.py)** — Reverse-engineers existing layouts into binary slicing tree representations by finding splitting lines.
 Useful for analyzing existing Cewe layouts or converting manual layouts into tree structures that can be mutated.
 Operates on layouts with positioned rectangles and reconstructs the underlying tree structure.

 - **[Gridify](cewe_layout/algorithms/gridify.py)** — Cleanup algorithm that snaps an existing layout to a regular grid determined by the smallest photo's dimensions.
 Takes a messy layout with near-aligned photos and aligns all corners precisely to grid points.
 Best for fine-tuning layouts that are already reasonably well-organized.

+- `cewe-layout/cewe_layout/algorithms/base.py` — abstract layout algorithm interface using unified `LayoutRectangle` I/O model.
+If you want to write your own algorithms for creating and improving Page layouts, this is where you should start.

 **For architectural details and API design, see [`API_DESIGN.md`](API_DESIGN.md).**